Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design2/README.md

 ### Verification Environment
 This test is a [CoCoTb](https://www.cocotb.org/) Python based test.

-- After imporing the relevant libraries, both the DUT were initialised to a known state (IDLE STATE)
+- After importing the relevant libraries, both the DUT were initialised to a known state (IDLE STATE)

 ```
 # reset